huseyinelci/RecommendationOfArticle/README.md

-# Recommendation with IBM
+# Recommendation of Article with IBM Watson Studio datasets

-In this project,I Developed a recommendation engine based on user behavior and social network.
+In this project, I Developed a recommendation engine based on user behavior and social network.
 Used Rank Based, User-User Based Collaborative Filtering and SVD Matrix Factorization to accomplish system

 ## Contents